-This TOE is equipped with Fax Controller Unit (hereafter, "FCU") to provide Fax Function for the MFP.
+This TOE is equipped with Fax Controller Unit (hereafter, "FCU"), which provides Fax Function for the MFP, and Hard Disk Drive.

 It is assumed that this TOE is located in an environment where physical components and interfaces of the TOE are protected from the unauthorised access.
 For the operation, the TOE shall be properly configured, maintained, and managed according to the guidance documents.